-Carolina Shout” (10/21).
-This is Johnson’s finest recording of his most famous instrumental piece.
+“Carolina Shout” (10/21).
+This is Johnson’s finest recording of his most famous instrumental work.
 David Jasen makes the astute observation that the themes get funkier as they go along.
 (See below for my transcription.)

 The next six pieces from 1923 are very different in style.
 It’s almost like James P. is making an album of “piano roll blues,” since they are mostly 12-bar forms and have the kind of constant chattering repetition common to most piano rolls.
 It’s a lovely set of records that perhaps lack the immediate impact of the first three Harlem stride pieces.

 It’s great blues playing, although not everyone thinks so.
 In the only full-length book on Johnson, Scott E. Brown notes, “Johnson’s effectiveness as an interpreter of the blues is somewhat in dispute.”

 James P.’s blues were not too successful, except for Backwater Blues and a few others.
 He certainly was not a blues pianist in the same way that someone like Jimmy Yancey was.
 He plays blues much in the same way that he plays a tune like Blue Turning Gray Over You, and his blues suffer for it.